leewc/legacy/pages/resume.md

 - COM/DCOM is painful stuff but still very much necessary and relevant.
 - To handle code written by 3 other previous interns, which might have bugs and lack of comments.
 - Read and understand thousands of lines of code to make necessary changes.
-- Branching and shelvsets in TFS.
+- Branching and shelvesets in TFS.
 <br />

 ### Undergraduate Teaching Assistant